 do not eat any part of the plant.
 On the other hand, we consume it

 as a component of beer.
 Could it be an herb!?
 The cone is aromatic, putting

-Hops plants are grown from rhizomes.
+Hops plants are most often grown from rhizomes.
 The rhizomes are not usually available

 in local garden stores.
 They can be found at beer craft supply companies,